 4. Focus on Your Operations Department

 There’s probably no other place to be more cautious about than your production lines.
-While things like financial deception or workforce mistreatment are obvious no-no’s, it’s also essential to ensure that your operations department is implementing compliance guidelines.
+While things like financial deception or workforce mistreatment are obvious no-no’s, it’s also essential to ensure that your operations department implements compliance guidelines.

 Therefore, it’s not just your mission statement or content that should meet these rules, but also your methods.
 So, as you encourage your team to internalize and integrate compliance guidelines into all of their work, you should also pay close attention to your operations department.